 … In every city?

-There are too many news channels, and too many cities to make global domination viable, or cost effective for most businesses.
-This means that you pick the most relevant to your niche.
+There are too many news channels, and too many cities to make global domination viable or cost-effective for most businesses.
+This challenge means that you pick the most relevant to your niche.
 You choose places where your target audience is most likely to see them and take action.

 Finding customers or them finding you.
 Push/Pull